xixu-me/tzst/docs/api/core.md

 # Core API

-The core module provides the main functionality for working with tzst archives.
+The core module provides the main functionality for working with tzst archives, including the primary `TzstArchive` class and high-level convenience functions.

 ```{eval-rst}
 .. automodule:: tzst.core